 Intensive efforts were made in recent years to uncover the complexity of the interface dynamics and to control its reactivity and functionality, acquiring an enormous dataset whose depth remains largely under-exploited.
 Data must be collected, handled, and analysed in a systematic and automated/autonomous manner to be accessible to the central BIG-MAP AI orchestrating the accelerated discovery process.
-To ensure meaningful synergy between experiments, simulations, and AI-based models, simulations and models need to become more realistic and need to include experimental conditions.
-Similarly, the experimental conditions should be made as reproducible and exact (i.e. ideal) as possible to decouple effects and reactions.
+To ensure meaningful synergy between experiments, simulations, and AI-based models, simulations and models need to become more realistic and include experimental conditions.
+Similarly, the experimental conditions should be as reproducible and exact (i.e., ideal) to decouple effects and reactions.

 Multi-scale modelling concepts: Key challenges in this regard include the development of new multi-scale modelling concepts (including physics-aware data-driven hybrid models to identify interphase descriptors) and the development of new characterization techniques, particularly under electrochemical conditions relevant to the application.
-Standardisation of experimental data, conditions and observables as inputs to physical models to make the link between observables and descriptors.
+Datasets enabling the training of such models are just becoming available now.
+Standardisation of experimental data, conditions, and observables as inputs to physical models to make the link between observables and descriptors.

 A fundamental understanding is the first step in controlling the complex and dynamic processes at the interfaces in emerging high-performance battery technologies.
-This understanding relies on the availability and development of adequate tools, capable of probing the evolution of the dynamic processes occurring at the battery interfaces and making them understandable to scientists.
-These tools should selectively provide information on the interface region, and special efforts must be made to couple complementary experimental, simulation-based, and AI-based modelling tools.
-125 It could be envisioned that mature battery interface/interphase characterisation techniques could provide high-throughput experimental input about battery interfaces during operation.
-One of the key challenges in establishing BIG is to automate the acquisition, curation, and analysis of the large datasets.
-These could feed the physics-aware data-driven hybrid models that will help to better understand and predict interfacial properties and will enable direct multi-scale bridging by developing integrated multimodal workflows for correlative characterization.
+This understanding relies on the availability and development of adequate experimental and computational tools capable of probing the evolution of the dynamic processes occurring at the battery interfaces and making them understandable to scientists.
+These tools should selectively provide information on the interface region, and special efforts must be made to couple complementary experimental, simulation-based, and AI-based modelling tools.166 It could be envisioned that mature battery interface/interphase characterisation techniques could provide high-throughput experimental input about battery interfaces during operation.
+One of the key challenges in establishing BIG is to automate the acquisition, curation, and analysis of large datasets.
+These could feed the physics-aware data-driven hybrid models that will help better understand and predict interfacial properties and enable direct multi-scale bridging by developing integrated multimodal workflows for correlative characterization.

 Combining physical and data-driven models: This will only be possible if datasets are acquired from reliable temporally and spatially resolved experiments, including data recorded under working conditions (i.e., operando measurements) and spanning the full range from optimised laboratory-based to large-scale research-facility-based measurements and high-throughput synthesis and laboratory testing.
-Combining physical and data-driven models run on curated community-wide datasets spanning multiple domains in the discovery process will enable us to establish the BIG^{126,127} for interface/interphase development and dynamics.
-This has the potential to lay the foundation for the inverse design of battery interfaces/interphases102, for example, using region-based active learning algorithms.128
+Combining physical and data-driven models run on curated community-wide datasets spanning multiple domains in the discovery process will enable us to establish the BIG^{167,168} for interface/interphase development and dynamics.
+This has the potential to lay the foundation for the inverse design of battery interfaces/interphases138, for example, using region-based active learning algorithms.169 from multiple domains, including data from an apparently failed experiment,171 can accelerate the development of generative models that enable the accelerated discovery and inverse design of durable high-performance interfaces and interphases in future batteries.

-Uncertainty quantification: Understanding and tracking different types of uncertainties in the experimental and simulation methods, as well as in the machine learning framework of, for example, unsupervised126 and generative deep learning models,129 is crucial for controlling and improving the fidelity of the predictive design of interfaces.
-Simultaneous utilisation of data from multiple domains, including data from apparently failed experiment,130 can accelerate the development of generative models that enable the accelerated discovery and inverse design of durable high-performance interfaces and interphases in future batteries.
+Uncertainty quantification: Understanding and tracking different types of uncertainties in the experimental and simulation methods, as well as in the machine learning framework of, for example, unsupervised167 and generative deep learning models,170 is crucial for controlling and improving the fidelity of the predictive design of interfaces.
+Simultaneous utilisation of data